-vision of Luria Above: USS Alaska, under way head-Brothers of New ing for the open ocean.
+vision of Luria Above: USS Alaska, under way heading for the open ocean.
 Below: A current York City, to be photo of the crew of USS Alaska, currently broken up for homeported at Norfolk Naval Shipyard in Virginia.

 100th Anniversary (continued)